-Your home’s plumbing system has to work extra hard in the winter with holiday parties, lots of guests, and extra-long warm showers.
+Your home’s plumbing system must work extra hard in the winter with holiday parties, lots of guests, and extra-long warm showers.
 While our plumbing works hard to keep up, problems might arise later down the road in spring.
-For example, with all of those hot showers to keep warm, extra hair is bound to flow down your drain and cause a back up.
-While small amounts aren’t necessarily a problem, when lots of hair begins to build up unnoticed in the pipes it can create a clog and slow drains.
+For example, with all those hot showers to keep warm, extra hair is bound to flow down your drain and cause a backup.
+While lesser amounts aren’t necessarily a problem, when lots of hair begins to build up unnoticed in the pipes it can create a clog and slow drains.

 What’s the Solution?
 A plumbing snake or plunger is a good first step if you suspect a minor clog in your bathtub drain or toilet.
 But if the issue seems chronic, you should call a professional plumber to take a look.